Grid and geometry viewer: GV

 filename

-: name of a grid file, or XYZ file, or molden file.
+: name of a grid file, XYZ file, molden file, CIF file, or MOLCAS SEWARD/GATEWAY input file.
 If this parameter is omitted program will try to find a first relevant file in the current directory.

 -h